-The names of the persons who are currently or were directors at any time during the year ended 31 December 2015 are set out below.
+The names of the persons who are currently or were directors at any time during the year ended 31 December 2016 are set out below.
 Unless indicated otherwise, they served as directors for the entire year.

-Ernest Cantillon (appointed 22 February 2016)

-Ann FitzGerald

-Edward Hogan (resigned 14 December 2015)

-John J. Murphy
+Ernest Cantillon John J. Murphy

-Tomás O'Callaghan
+Ann FitzGerald Tomás O'Callaghan

-Anthony O'Donovan
+Eoin MacCuirc Anthony O'Donovan

-Eoin MacCuirc Peter O'Meara (appointed 21 March 2016)
+Tim McCarthy Peter O'Meara

-Tim McCarthy James O'Shaughnessy Angela McDonald Emmanualle Schon-Quinlivan
+Angela McDonald James O'Shaughnessy

-Bernadette McGonigle Brendan Ryan
+Bernadette McGonigle Brendan Ryan (company secretary)